max027/Notes/React.md

 * There are situations where accessing the DOM directly is needed, and this is where the useRef hook comes into play.
 *  Unlike useState, useRef doesn't trigger re-renders when its value changes.
+    * use-case
+        * Use useReducer when you have multiple pieces of state that depend on each other or on complex logic.
+For example, if you need to update several state variables together or perform calculations based on the state changes, useReducer might be a good choice.

+        * Use useReducer when you want to optimize performance by avoiding unnecessary re-renders or calculations
+    * dont's
+        * Don’t use useReducer when you don’t need to perform any side effects or asynchronous operations based on the state changes.
+        * Don’t use useReducer when you don’t want to add extra boilerplate code for defining actions and reducers.
 ## State and useState
 * Data in component that determines behavior
 *  prop drilling is a situation where you are passing data from a parent to a child component,